 How Can Door Sweeps Help With Uneven Floors?

 You may find that with an uneven floor, your door sweep only blocks some of the air from getting through while leaving an unacceptable gap where it does not meet the floor.
-A sweep that leaves a gap is little better than no sweep at all.
+A sweep that leaves an uneven gap under the door is little better than no sweep at all.
 If you install your sweep lower, so that it covers that gap, the door may not be able to open or close.
 However, your door sweep can still solve your sound transmission problem if you just make a few adjustments.

 How to Seal a Door With an Uneven Floor